As the years roll along, the cost of most things just keeps increasing. That’s inflation for you.

 Once upon a time, if you wanted to sell something, you had to fork over money to run a classified ad in the newspaper.
 Now, there are plenty of free ways to sell your wares.

-The online site Craigslist has perhaps the widest reach.
-But there are also free buy/sell groups on Facebook, there are free smartphone apps like LetGo, and some newspapers allow free classifieds on their websites.
+Craigslist has perhaps the widest reach.
+But there are also free buy/sell groups on Facebook, free smartphone apps, and some newspapers that allow free classifieds on their websites.

 There is no reason you should be paying for long-distance phone calls.

-If you don’t have a cellphone plan that already gives you free long-distance service, check out services such as Skype and Google Voice, which allow you to make certain types of calls in the U.S. for free.
+If you don’t have a cellphone plan that already gives you free long-distance service, check out services such as Skype, which allows you to make certain types of calls in the U.S. for free.

 Finally, thanks to the internet, you can now get practically anything for free if you know where to look.